Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 \subsubsection{Comparison with galaxy formation models}

 The right panel of Fig.~\ref{fig:smf} presents the SMF after convolving stellar masses and SFRs with a Gaussian-distributed error of width $0.3$~dex (as was computed for the number densities) at $z=3$ in {\sc COLIBRE} (L200m6).
-These results are compared with similarly error-convoluted predictions from other galaxy formation and evolution models for the $z=3$ SMF with the same definition of massive quenched (except for {\sc GAEA}, which does not include Gaussian-distributed errors either).
+These results are compared with similarly error-convolved predictions from other galaxy formation and evolution models for the $z=3$ SMF with the same definition of massive quenched (except for {\sc GAEA}, for which the quenching definition at this redshift is effectively similar, since $0.2/t_{\rm age} \approx 10^{-10}\,\rm yr^{-1}$, and where Gaussian-distributed errors are applied only to $M_{\star}$).
 A general trend emerges: models either accurately reproduce the low-mass end of the SMF ({\sc EAGLE}, {\sc Galform}), the high-mass end ({\sc Shark v2.0}) or both ends but not the intermediate mass regime ({\sc Simba}), but none match the full mass range simultaneously.
 This has been noted in \citet{lagos25} and \citet{baker25b} and linked to the different AGN feedback prescriptions.
 In contrast, {\sc COLIBRE} performs well across the full stellar mass range.
-While {\sc GAEA} and {\sc IllustrisTNG} may appear to match the full mass range, {\sc GAEA} produces fewer galaxies above $M_{\star}\sim 10^{10.5}\mathrm{M_{\odot}}$ and {\sc IllustrisTNG} suffers from small-number statistics at the high-mass end, with the number density of MQGs that declines rapidly beyond $z>3$ (Fig.~\ref{fig:ndens-models}).
+While {\sc GAEA} and {\sc IllustrisTNG} may appear to match the full mass range. {\sc GAEA} produces fewer galaxies above $M_{\star}\sim10^{10.5}\,\mathrm{M_{\odot}}$.
+We verified that the different error convolution does not primarily drive this, since the raw SMF also remains below that of {\sc COLIBRE} at the high-mass end. {\sc IllustrisTNG} suffers from small-number statistics at the high-mass end, with the number density of MQGs that declines rapidly beyond $z>3$ (Fig.~\ref{fig:ndens-models}).
 Overall, the consistency of both SMFs and number densities in {\sc COLIBRE}, once reasonable uncertainties in stellar masses and SFRs are considered, highlights its robust performance in reproducing MQG properties compared to other models.
 The SMF results derived with the error convolution across the full redshift range are shown in Appendix~\ref{appendix:error-smf}.